-BeagleBoard.org is a mentoring organization for Google Summer of Code and 2022 is our 10th consecutive year of being an approved mentoring organization!
+BeagleBoard.org has been a frequent mentoring organization for Google Summer of Code and 2022 is our 10th consecutive year of being an approved mentoring organization!
 We are helping students identify and execute projects that are beneficial to the developer community.
 This is where you can meet potential mentors and track the progress of the various projects.

-We have been accepted as a mentoring organization for GSoC 2021!
 You encouraged to join us on http://bbb.io/gsocchat if you want to get involved.
-Administrators are jkridner and c-wicks.
+Previous administrators are jkridner and c-wicks.
 Our mentors last year were ds2, Abhishek_, ravikp7, m_w, pmezydlo, hendersa, pdp7, zeekhuge, rma, sstabellini, julieng, and driain.
 New mentors this year include sakethr98, lorforlinux, pratimu, and giuliomoro. **

 - Sign up on the mailing list here and reach out to the group and mentors (best to keep the group in copy).

 - Join the live chat #beagle-gsoc including weekly meetings every Wednesday at 12:30PM US Eastern time (http://bbb.io/gsocmeet), which is 4:30PM UTC during US daylight savings time.

 - Read and contribute to our ideas list at http://bbb.io/gsocideas by following the instructions on the page, including adding ideas, listing yourself as a possible mentor (if appropriate), and creating draft proposals (as a student).

 - Sign up on Google’s system at https://summerofcode.withgoogle.com/ and be sure to meet all application deadlines and requirements.